-11.39.
-Provide details of any proposed impoundment, extraction, discharge, use or loss of surface water or groundwater.
-Identify any approval or allocation that would be needed under the Water Act 2000 (Water Act).
+- 11.52.
+Provide details of any proposed impoundment, extraction (i.e. volume and rate), discharge, use or loss of surface water or groundwater.
+Identify any approval or allocation that would be needed under the Water Act. - 11.53.

-- 11.40.
 Detail any significant diversion or interception of overland flow.
-Include maps of suitable scale showing the location of diversions and other water-related infrastructure. - 11.41.
+Include maps of suitable scale showing the location of diversions and other water-related infrastructure.

+- 11.54.
 Develop hydrological models as necessary to describe the inputs, movements, exchanges and outputs of all significant quantities and resources of surface water and groundwater that may be affected by the project.
 The models should address the range of climatic conditions that may be experienced at the site, and adequately assess the potential impacts of the project on water resources.
-This should enable a description of the project's impacts at the local scale and in a regional context including proposed: - (a) changes in flow regimes from structures and water take - (b) alterations to riparian vegetation and bank and channel morphology - (c) direct and indirect impacts arising from the project. - 11.42.
-Provide information on the proposed water usage by the project, including details about: - (a) the ultimate supply required to meet the demand for construction and full operation of the project, including timing of demands - (b) the quality and quantity of all water supplied to the site during the construction and operational phases based on minimum yield scenarios for water reuse, rainwater reuse and any bore water volumes - (c) a site plan outlining actions to be taken in the event of failure of the main water supply. - 11.43.
+This should enable a description of the project's impacts at the local scale and in a regional context including proposed: - (a) changes in flow regimes from structures and water take - (b) alterations to riparian vegetation and bank and channel morphology - (c) direct and indirect impacts arising from the project - (d) impacts to aquatic ecosystems, including groundwater dependent ecosystems and environmental flows. - 11.55.
+Provide information on the proposed water usage by the project, including details about: - (a) the estimated supply required to meet the demand for construction and full operation of the project, including timing of demands - (b) the quality and quantity of all water supplied to the site during the construction and operational phases based on minimum yield scenarios for water reuse, rainwater reuse and any bore water volumes - (c) a plan outlining actions to be taken in the event of failure of the main water supply - (d) sufficient hydrogeological information to support the assessment of any temporary water permit applications. - 11.56.
 Describe proposed sources of water supply given the implication of any approvals required under the Water Act.
-Estimated rates of supply from each source (average and maximum rates) must be given and proposed water conservation and management measures must be described. - 11.44.
+Estimated rates of supply from each source (average and maximum rates) must be given and proposed water conservation and management measures must be described. - 11.57.
 Determination of potable water demand must be made for the project, including the temporary demands during the construction period.
 Include details of any existing town water supply to meet such requirements.
-Detail should also be provided to describe any proposed on-site water storage and treatment for use by the site workforce. - 11.45.
+Detail should also be provided to describe any proposed on-site water storage and treatment for use by the site workforce. - 11.58.
 Identify relevant Water Plans and Resources Operations Plans under the Water Act.
 Describe how the project will impact or alter these plans.
+The assessment should consider, in consultation with Department of Natural Resources and Mines (DNRM), any need for: - (d) a resource operations licence - (e) an operations manual - (f) a distribution operations licence - (g) a water licence - (h) a water management protocol. - 11.59.
+Identify other water users that may be affected by the proposal and assess the project's potential impacts on other water users.